‘We need to do something for your birthday,’ Chris says, the day before I turn forty-one.

 ‘We can go.
 And walk and take a picnic.
 It’ll be great.’

 On the morning of my birthday, I go downstairs to make a cup of tea.
-I stand in the kitchen with the sunlight streaming in — because we still haven’t got blinds for our new house, but that’s a different story — and I make a cup of tea and have a moment of calm.
+I stand in the kitchen with the sunlight streaming in, enjoying a moment of calm.

 I take time to notice my surroundings because that’s what mindfulness is all about.
 And after all the chaos, I’m trying to be more mindful.
 I look around the kitchen.
 And that’s when I spot the scratches on the new floor — under Chris’s chair.
 It’s like someone has taken a knife and repeatedly stabbed it into the floor.